Advanced GA4 Funnel Tracking: Revenue Metrics and the Lead Journey

 A few things to note:

 generate_leadandpurchaseare GA4 recommended events.
-Using recommended event names unlocks built-in reports and predictive metrics.qualified_engagementis a custom event that bridges the gap between a casual visit and a real lead.
-Define the threshold based on your business — two pageviews, 30 seconds on a service page, or scrolling past the fold on a landing page.- The last three stages fire from your backend via Measurement Protocol — and the accuracy of that data depends on having a solid server-side tracking foundation.
-This is where most implementations stop, and it’s where the real value starts.
+Using recommended event names enables built-in reports and predictive metrics.qualified_engagementis a custom event that bridges the gap between a casual visit and a real lead.
+Define the threshold based on your business — two pageviews, 30 seconds on a service page, or scrolling past the fold on a landing page.- The last three stages fire from your backend via Measurement Protocol.
+Their accuracy depends on having a solid server-side tracking foundation and a CRM process that records stage changes consistently.

 Implementation: Five Steps to Full-Funnel Tracking